sudar/RTuinOS/doc/readMe.forSetup.txt

 which anticipate and notify many typical application errors, like an idle task, which tries to suspend.

+A new test case (see tc14) proves the compatibility of the Arduino LiquidCrystal library with RTuinOS.

 The doxygen documentation now includes some of the test cases, which contain sample code of general interest.